Hashah2311/JARVIS/README.md

  - 11)Get jokes
  - 12)Get news
  - 13)Give advice
+ - 14)Get your ip
+ - 15)Exit itself
+ - 16)Unmute mic (Zoom/Teams)
+ - 17)Check For Updates
+ - 18)Calculate anything
+## Code Structure
+   ├── JARVIS                                          # Main Folder
+   |    ├── .vscode                                    # VSCode Config Files
+   |    ├── __pycache__                                # Cache Folder
+   |    ├── env                                        # ENV
+   |    ├── mic                                        # Files For Mic Function
+   |    |    ├── Zoom_mic.png                          # Zoom's Mic Picture
+   |    |    ├── msTeams_mic.png                       # Team's Mic Picture
+   |    |    ├── msTeams.py                            # Script To Unmute MSTeam's Mic
+   |    |    ├── zoom.py                               # Script To Unmute MSTeam's Mic
+   |    |    ├── process.py                            # Process Checking Script
+   |    |    └── speak_f.py                            # Speak Function File
+   |    ├── .gitattributes                             # gitattributes File
+   |    ├── Editions.txt                               # Text File In Which Its Written What Parameters To Edit
+   |    ├── Main.py                                    # Main JARVIS File
+   |    ├── PyAudio-0.2.11-cp310-cp310-win_amd64.whl   # Wheel File For PyAudio Package
+   |    ├── README.md                                  # This File
+   |    ├── functions.py                               # Functions
+   |    ├── requirements.py                            # Automatically Installs Dependencies
+   |    ├── run.cmd                                    # Command Prompt Script To Run The Program
+   |    ├── run.ps1                                    # Powershell Script To Run The Program
-# Extras
+## Extras
-#### If you have any issues you can post it in the issues page and I will try to solve it ASAP.
-If you are interested to know more about the code,etc. you can mail me on "shahharshit063@gmail.com" and CC-"harshitshah@shilpakar.com"(Bonus shilpakar.com is not organisation, it is my school email id.)Thank you I will close for now, I am also working on the tutorial video so stay tuned!
+#### If you have any issues, you can post it in the issues page and I will try to solve it ASAP.
+If you are interested to know more about the code,etc. you can mail me on "shahharshit063@gmail.com" OR "harshitshah@shilpakar.com"(Bonus shilpakar.com is not my organisation, it is my school email id.)Thank you I will close for now, I am also working on the tutorial video so stay tuned!